-The Company determined that Advantech and Alga were one cash generating unit and thus should be assessed as a combined group ("Advantech and Alga Group").
-The Company performed an impairment test as at June 30, 2021 due to indications that the Advantech and Alga Group as a cash generating unit may be impaired.
-The recoverable amount of the Company's goodwill has been determined by a value-in-use calculation using a discounted cash flow model, based on a 5 year projection period, together with a terminal value.
-Key assumptions are those to which the recoverable amount of an asset or cash-generating units is most sensitive.
+The Company previously determined that Advantech and Alga were one cash generating unit ("CGU") and thus should be assessed as a combined group ("Advantech and Alga Group").
+The Company performed an impairment test as at June 30, 2021 due to indications that the Advantech and Alga Group as a CGU may be impaired.
+The recoverable amount of the Company's goodwill was determined by a value-in-use calculation using a discounted cash flow model, based on a 5 year projection period, together with a terminal value.
+Key assumptions were those to which the recoverable amount of an asset or cash-generating units is most sensitive.

-The following key assumptions were used in the discounted cash flow model for Advantech and Alga Group cash generating unit as at June 30, 2021:
+The following key assumptions were used in the discounted cash flow model for Advantech and Alga Group cash generating unit: